swayos/swayos.github.io/README.md

 **WIN + PrtScr** : take screenshot
 **WIN + SHIFT + SPACE** : toggle/untoggle floating over a window

+## Description ##

+SwayOS is a productivity-oriented, resource efficient and elegant desktop layer for unix-like operating systems.
+It uses a tiling window manager so you don't have to deal with minimizing/maximizing/moving windows any more.
+Windows are placed automatically and always open.
+To avoid crowdedness you place your windows onto workspaces.
+Workspace numbers are in the top left corner.
+You select workspaces by pressing WIN + numbers.
+WIN + 1 selects the first workspace, WIN + 0 the 10th workspace, WIN + SHIFT + 1 selected the 11th workspace.
+You can also select a workspace by clicking on its number.
+To open an application press WIN + SPACE to open the launcher.
+Type the program name you want to launch and press enter.
+An alternative way to open an application is to press it's icon in the top right corner.
+The magnifier glass icon opens the launcher you opened before with WIN + SPACE.
+Press ESC to close it.
+The prompt icon opens the terminal.
+Another way to open the terminal is to press WIN + ENTER.
+The folder icon opens the file manager.
+The chrome icon opens google chrome.
+Another way to open google chrome is to press WIN + SHIFT + ENTER.
+The page icon opens LibreOffice.
+The media file icon open MultiMedia File Manager.
+The music icon opens Visual Music Player.
+The printer icon opens the printer settings.
+The shield icon opens the app store/software updates.
+The workspaces icon opens the workspace overview.
+Another way to open it is to long press workspace selector buttons, for example WIN + 1
+The settings icon opens the system settings menu where you can set volume, display brightness, open audio settings, open display settings, select wifi channel, select bluetooth device and you can exit you session in different ways.
+If you have a lot of workspaces open with a lot of windows, use the workspace overview app, by long pressing WIN + workspace numbers or the workspace overview icon in the status bar.
+System information is always visible in the center of the status bar, from left to right : the cpu usage, available memory, available free space, battery percentage, display brightness, volume.
+You can adjust brightness and volume by just scrolling over their icon, it's a nice shortcut if you don't want to open up the system menu.
+You can install SwayOS on any kind of unix-like OS.
+The installer image downloadable from swayos.github.io is arch linux based, for further help, documentation and troubleshooting please use arch linux site/forums.

 ## Installation ##

 **For beginners/For people with no time**